Mark1626/dahlia-cookbook/abelian-sandpile/README.md

 make synthesis
 ```
 ---

-## Litex SoC based accelerator
+## Accelerator on a Litex SoC

 To run the design in Arty A7 board, run the `base.py` which adds our design as a submodule into the SoC.
 Build and load the bitstream into the FPGA board.

 ```
 python3 base.py --build --load --csr-csv=csr.csv
 ```
-* ### Using UART :
+### Using the accelerator from UART :

-Start the litex server to communicate with the board via UART.
+1. Start the litex server to communicate with the board via UART.

 ```
 litex_server --uart --uart-port=/dev/ttyUSB1
 ```

-Run the `run_acc.py` to start the accelerator and check the results.
+2. Run the `run_acc.py` to use the accelerator and check the results.

 ```
 python3 run_acc.py
 ```

+---

-## Report
+## Synthesis Report

 ```
     * Version:        2022.2 (Build 3670227 on Oct 13 2022)